Aye-saac/aye-saac/ayesaac/nlu_prep/data/nlu.md

 - and what [kind of oatmeal](aim) is this
 - and what [kind of oatmeal](aim) is this one
 - and what's the [name](aim) of this [package of chocolates](object)
-- any clue what this [box](object) is? thanks in advance for your help
 - any information in this [cup](object)
 - any writing on this
 - any writing on this [package](object)